 Developmentally Appropriate Practice in Home Daycare

 What is developmentally appropriate practice and why does it matter?
-Do I need to do it in my home daycare?
+Do I need to do it when running a home daycare?
 Find out more.

 According to Tracy Hinton, who is a child development expert and early childhood educator trainer, the most important reason to practice developmentally appropriate practice is to meet the needs of children so they can grow into capable productive adults.